 NEET PG 2026 Exam Pattern

 Familiarity with the exam pattern is critical along with syllabus mastery.
-Notably, the test is conducted in a single shift of three hours and thirty minutes.
-Furthermore, the question paper is set in English only.
+The test is conducted in a single shift of three hours and thirty minutes and the question paper is in English only.

 | Feature | Details |